-Consume bitters for an immune system boost.
-This healthy tonic is crafted from astragalus root, ginger, angelica root, and honey — all ingredients proven to support immune system function.
+Consume this healthy tonic for an immune system boost.
+It’s crafted from ingredients proven to support immune system function:

-Astragalus, a prominent herb in Chinese medicine, contains anti-inflammatory and antibacterial properties.
-Studies on astragalus suggest that the root can boost resistance to infection and regulate the body’s immune responses.
+Astragalus, a prominent herb in Chinese medicine, has anti-inflammatory and antibacterial properties.
+Research suggests that the root can boost

-Lastly, both ginger and honey are powerful antioxidants that contain anti-inflammatory and antibacterial properties.
+Both honey and ginger are powerful antioxidants that also have anti-inflammatory and antibacterial properties.

 - 1 tbsp. honey